Nawz Talai, President

 Gazelle is a Vice President at Bessemer Trust responsible for managing client relationships and the coordinated delivery of investment advisory and wealth planning services.
 Before joining Bessemer in 2015, she worked in client relations at Dodge & Cox, supporting institutional investors and has prior experience in business development and analysis.
 Gazelle earned her M.B.A. from the University of San Francisco and a B.S. from California Polytechnic State University, San Luis Obispo.
 She first became involved with SFCAC event planning in 2008 and has served on the board since November 2016.

 Maile Ogasawara has served as a teacher and administrator in public education for over 10 years, currently as the Program Supervisor with Civic Arts Education for the City of Walnut Creek.
 Maile was the Director of School Programs with The DreamYard Project, a non-profit arts education organization serving the Bronx community as well as a high school mathematics teacher in New York City.
 Maile received a B.A. in Studio Arts with a minor in Photography from UC San Diego and an M.S.
 Ed. in Secondary Mathematics from Pace University.
 Maile’s passion for creating access and equity in arts education bring her to the Art Center.

-Carol Berghen, President
+Carol Berghen, Treasurer